TylerTemp/SaintsField/README.md

     git submodule add https://github.com/TylerTemp/SaintsField.git Assets/SaintsField
     ```

-If you have DOTween installed, please also ensure you do: `Tools` - `Demigaint` - `DOTween Utility Panel`, click `Create ASMDEF`
+If you have DOTween installed, please also ensure you do: `Tools` - `Demigaint` - `DOTween Utility Panel`, click `Create ASMDEF`; Or disable related functions with `Window` - `Saints` - `Disable DOTween Support`.
+If you can not find this menu, please read "Add a Macro" section about how to manually disable DOTween support in SaintsField.

+To use the full functions of this project, please also do: `Window` - `Saints` - `Enable SaintsEditor`.
+Note this will break your existing Editor plugin like `OdinInspector`, `NaughtyAttributes`, `MyToolbox`, `Tri-Inspector`.

-If you're using `unitypackage` or git submodule but you put this project under another folder rather than `Assets/SaintsField`, please also do the following:
+If you're using `unitypackage` or git submodule, but you put this project under another folder rather than `Assets/SaintsField`, please also do the following:

 *   Create `Assets/Editor Default Resources/SaintsField`.
 *   Copy files from project's `Editor/Editor Default Resources/SaintsField` into your project's `Assets/Editor Default Resources/SaintsField`.